ckmahoney/raudio/README.md

 Some code herein writes to an `audio/music` directory.
 This is intended to be creative, original music!
 You already have the results of the included ambient music generator [here](audio/music) :)

-An example of how this can be used in the `Real World`, Here's 4 hours of music synthesized with `raudio` circa May 2024
+An example of how this can be used in the `Real World`,g Here's 4 hours of music synthesized with `raudio` circa May 2024

 https://www.youtube.com/watch?v=mFipUHqXrw0